Waldorfio/recursion/README.md

 ### Goal
 - To practice working explicitly with recursion.
+- To practice creation of the mergesort algorithm through pseudocode.

 ### Challenges Faced
-- Visualising the call stack.
+- Visualising the call stack and understanding which operations are currently being processed.
+- Understanding how the merge algorithm follows from the recursion (and establishment of each base case).
-- Concatenating leftover elements.
+- Concatenating leftover elements to avoid.